MiDataInt/mdi/docs/commands/00_index.md

 ## One utility, multiple actions

-Similar to other common utilities (git, docker, etc.), the MDI utility takes various input formats to execute many tasks in different ways.
+Similar to other common utilities (git, docker, etc.), the MDI utility has various argument formats to execute many needed tasks.

 Call the utility without any subcommands or options to see the basic structures.